Indiana University Bloomington

 Parking is available at the conference venue on a daily basis.

 Lodging for participants has been reserved on the Indiana University Campus (see below).
 Conference lodging may be booked as soon as you register for the conference.
+Information regarding how to reserve a room in the hotel block is on your registration receipt, sent to you via email.

 Indiana Memorial Union Biddle Hotel and Conference Center